-Indiana Family & Social Services Administration (FSSA) reported that the state’s average monthly nursing home cost was $6,682 ($80,184 per year) as of July 1, 2019, and it has increased at an average inflation rate of just under 5% per year for at least the past 20 years.
-Actual nursing home, assisted living, and home healthcare costs vary by region and the kinds of services that patients require.
+Indiana Family & Social Services Administration (FSSA) reported that the state’s average monthly nursing home cost was $6,681 ($80,172 per year) as of July 1, 2020.
+Except for the period from January 1, 2019, to June 30, 2020, the cost increased at an average inflation rate of just under 5% per year for the preceding 20 years.
+Of course, actual nursing home, assisted living, and home healthcare costs vary by region and the kinds of services that patients require.

 Medicare & Supplemental Insurance Fall Short